Marcelo Brozović: Inter Milan

 On 2 May 2021, four matchdays before the end of the season, Sassuolo drew 1–1 with Atalanta at home, meaning that Inter mathematically secured the Serie A title.
 It was Inter's first league title since 2009–10 season, ending Juventus' nine-season-long league-winning streak.
 The title was also Brozović's first trophy with the Nerrazzuri.
 He finished the season with two goals and seven assists over all competitions.
 On 27 August 2021, in a 3–1 league victory over Hellas Verona, Brozović made his 200th Serie A appearance, becoming the first Croatian to achieve that in the three-points-for-a-win era.

+On 10 June 2023, Brozović captained Inter in the 2023 UEFA Champions League final, becoming the first Croatian to captain a team in a Champions League final.
+Inter, however, lost the game 1–0 to Manchester City, interrupting the streak of Croatian players winning the Champions League that went back to 2013.

+Al-Nassr

+On 3 July 2023, Saudi Pro League club Al-Nassr confirmed that they had secured Brozović for a transfer fee of €18m.
+On 25 July 2023, he made his debut for the club in a 5-0 defeat against Celta Vigo in a friendly, playing 54 minutes.
+On 31 July 2023, he made his competitive debut for the club in a 4-1 away win against Union Sportive Monastirienne in the Arab Club Champions Cup playing the full 90 minutes. in his first season with the club he wore the number 77 in the second one he wore 11.

 International career

-Brozović appeared with Croatia in the under-18, under-19, under-20 and under-21 categories.
-With the latter he appeared well during 2013, scoring seven goals in eight appearances.
+Brozović debuted for Croatia U21 in a 4–0 loss against Switzerland in September 2011, forming a midfield partnership with Mateo Kovačić.